Chainfire/HoleyLight/README.md

 This app is 100% free, without ads, without tracking, but *with* GPLv3 [sauce](https://github.com/Chainfire/HoleyLight).

-In-app purchases exist to donate if you are so included, this does not unlock additional features, change app behavior, or entitle you to anything.
+In-app purchases exist to donate if you are so inclined, this does not unlock additional features, change app behavior, or entitle you to anything.

 ### Download